|

 test.
 And the fact

-that we spoke against
+that I spoke against conformity

-conformity certainly
+certainly

 doesn’t mean